AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-4-Real-News-Is-Fake-News.md

 	<li>Publishers profit from criminal ad-tech schemes. </li>
 </ul>

+Advice to mainstream media: To fight fake news, stop being like fake news.
+Stop funding and promoting it.
+Stop looking like it and stop reading like it.

 <blockquote>
 The man who never looks into a newspaper is better informed than he who reads them; inasmuch as he who knows nothing is nearer to truth than he whose mind is filled with falsehoods &amp; errors.
 <div><cite>&mdash;<a href="http://press-pubs.uchicago.edu/founders/documents/amendI_speechs29.html">Thomas Jefferson</a> (2007)</cite></div>